one2nc/mongo-oplog-populator/README.md

 i.e. In case of `$ ./mongopop 100`, 50 operations will be done on employee collection and remaining 50 will be done on student collection.

 ### Setup
-1. Setup mongo: Spins up 3 container of mongo
+1. Setup mongo: Start a MongoDB replica server with 3 MongoDB instances (1 primary and 2 secondaries)

    `make setup`

-2. Build the application: Builds a binary of mongo-oplog-populator
+2. Build the application: Builds a binary of mongo-oplog-populator, i.e. `mongopop`

    `make build`

 2. Run `./mongopop 10` for bulk operations  and `./mongopop -s 10` for stream operations
-     -  *./mongopop* is the binary file
+     -  `./mongopop` is the binary file
-     -  *-s* is the flag for stream operation
+     -  *-s* is the flag to enable streaming mode
      -  *10* is the total number of operations to be performed in case of bulk insert and per second in case of stream insert

 3. To connect to mongo cluster `make connect`